menandmice/micetro_docs/guides/implementation/radius_user_auth.rst

 Enabling RADIUS User Authentication
 -----------------------------------
 To enable RADIUS authentication, you need to configure specific properties in the Micetro Central configuration file ``preferences.cfg``.
-Locate this file in the data folder in the Men&Mice Central data directory:
+Locate this file in the data folder in the Micetro Central data directory:

 * Windows: C:\\Program Files\\Men&Mice\\Central\\data